mdrakiburrahman/arcdata-/README.md

 - Drop legacy 3rd party Storage Drivers that used to bloat up Kubernetes

-  Basically, say you’re PortWorx, you’d have to write code and merge into Kubernets Upstream.
+  Basically, say you’re PortWorx, you’d have to write code and merge into Kubernetes Upstream.
 These volume plugins bloat up Kubernetes source code a lot because conformance testing all these providers is painful.

   [community/volume-plugin-faq.md at master · kubernetes/community](https://github.com/kubernetes/community/blob/master/sig-storage/volume-plugin-faq.md)